Kelby Tomlinson: Minor leagues

-In 2011, Tomlinson began his professional baseball career playing for the Augusta GreenJackets of the Class A South Atlantic League, hitting .356 in 149 at bats.
-In 2012, Tomlinson finished the year with a .224 average in 450 at bats.
-In 2013, Tomlinson started the year with the AZL Giants of the Arizona Fall League.
-He was then promoted to the San Jose Giants of the California League at the A-Advanced level, where he had a .276 average in 134 at bats.
-He was then called up to play for the Richmond Flying Squirrels of the Class AA Eastern League.
+In 2011, Tomlinson began his professional baseball career playing for the Augusta GreenJackets of the Single–A South Atlantic League, hitting .356 in 149 at bats.
+In 2012, Tomlinson finished the year with a .224 average in 450 at-bats.
+In 2013, Tomlinson started the year with the Arizona League Giants of the Arizona Fall League.
+He was then promoted to the San Jose Giants of the California League at the High–A level, where he had a .276 average in 134 at-bats.
+Tomlinson was then called up to play for the Richmond Flying Squirrels of the Double–A Eastern League.
 He struggled, managing only a .198 average in 96 at bats.
-In 2014, Tomlinson was now the starting second baseman for the Richmond Flying Squirrels.
+In 2014, Tomlinson became the starting second baseman for the Richmond Flying Squirrels.
 He eventually finished the year with a .268 average in 433 at bats, playing in 126 games.

-In 2015, Tomlinson continued to play for the Richmond Flying Squirrels.
-He was eventually promoted to play for the Sacramento River Cats of the Pacific Coast League, at the AAA level. after hitting .324 in 253 at bats for the Flying Squirrels.
-He managed a .316 average in 136 at bats before being called up the Major Leagues, to play for the San Francisco Giants.
+In 2015, Tomlinson continued to play for the Richmond.
+He was eventually promoted to play for the Sacramento River Cats of the Pacific Coast League, at the Triple–A level. after hitting .324 in 253 at bats for the Flying Squirrels.
+He managed a .316 average in 136 at-bats before being called up the Major Leagues, to play for the San Francisco Giants.

 In his minor league career, Tomlinson played in 457 games and recorded 1679 at bats.
 He scored 253 runs and 459 hits.
-Tomlinson hit 8 home runs and had 160 runs batted in.
+Tomlinson hit eight home runs and had 160 runs batted in.
 He was walked 175 times and struck out 336 times.
 Tomlinson also stole 126 bases.
 In the minors, Tomlinson recorded an average of .273 and an on-base percentage of .345.